BizzyChills/Chat-Server-Client-Idea/README.md

 # How to run server

-1. Use makefile in root of project or
-2. Use makefile in ./client (make -C ./server) then
+1. Use makefile in root of project or use makefile in ./client (make -C ./server)
-3. Run "./server/chat-server \<port>" to start the server
+2. Run "./server/chat-server \<port>" to start the server

 # How to run client

-1. Use makefile in root of project or
-2. Use makefile in ./client (make -C ./client) then
+1. Use makefile in root of project or use makefile in ./client (make -C ./client)
-3. Run "./client/chat-client \<port>" to start the client
+2. Run "./client/chat-client \<port>" to start the client
-4. Send "HELLO \<uname>" to join the server.
+3. Send "HELLO \<uname>" to join the server.
 Send ">?" for a helpful list of commands